starriebird/JackalandHyde2021/_posts/2021-07-21-technobassinterview.markdown

-That is amazing.
+Chris Nexus 6: That is amazing.
 What led you to getting J&H started then?
 How did you meet with Todd Walker aka Hyde, back in the days?